dflook/terraform-github-actions/tofu-plan/README.md

   A friendly name for the environment the OpenTofu configuration is for.
   This will be used in the PR comment for easy identification.

-  If set, must be the same as the `label` used in the corresponding `tofu-apply` command.
+  If this is set, it must be the same as the `label` used in any corresponding [`dflook/tofu-apply`](https://github.com/dflook/terraform-github-actions/tree/main/tofu-apply) action.

   - Type: string
   - Optional

 * `variables`

   Variables to set for the tofu plan.
-This should be valid OpenTofu syntax - like a [variable definition file](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files).
+This should be valid OpenTofu syntax - like a [variable definition file](https://opentofu.org/docs/language/values/variables/#variable-definitions-tfvars-files).

+  Variables set here override any given in `var_file`s.

   ```yaml
   with: